ehabit/goupdate/README.md

-# goupdate will update all your Go packages
+# goupdate will update all of your Go packages

 This is a simple tool for updating all of your Go packages.